-The only way to prevent a reaction is to complete avoid the food you’re allergic to.
+The only way to prevent a reaction is to completely avoid the food you’re allergic to.

 Food allergy reactions are unpredictable.
 The way that your body reacts to a food allergy one time cannot predict how it will react the next time.